- Create the Search Solution

 Always specify custom

-Search Hubvalues in your search interfaces (see Understanding the Search Hub).
+Search Hubvalues in your search interfaces (see About the Search Hub).

 You can now browse your new hosted search page item in the Experience Editor or in Preview mode.
 If your Coveo Platform search page does not appear, see Required API Key Privileges.